 Since you are located in Lehi, Utah, you may think about paying employees in USD.
 However, the USD isn’t going to get your UK-based employees very far.
 Thus, you need a plan for paying your remote employees in their respective currencies.

-Thankfully, there are companies like Transferwise and OFX to the rescue.
+Thankfully, there are companies like Wise, formerly Transferwise and OFX to the rescue.
 These companies will help you transfer money in different currencies and save on exchange rate costs.
 That way, both you and your remote employees stay happy (and paid).

 8. Not Keeping Tabs on Remote Employees